 Frances Woods - prize winning writer

 2017: '1947 - Flood'.
 Written to mark the anniversary of the terrible floods that submerged much of Cambridgeshire and Norfolk fenland in 1947.
 This story is a fictional account and was short-listed for the Strands International Short Story Competition.
-I am extremely proud of this success as it was a truly global competition.
+I am extremely pleased with this success as it was a truly global competition.

 2015: Was off to a good start with a first prize placing for my story 'In Our Time'.
 Here are the comments from the judge of the inaugural Ely Writer's Day short story competition: 'Filled with emotion - somehow manages to be heart-warming and heart-wrenching at the same time.
 I love the description of the scene in the garden - I felt I was standing in the kitchen and the protagonists simple acceptance of his presence makes it believable to us too - and we feel with her, as she struggles to find a way to make him stay, whilst at the same time sadly accepting that he cannot.'